andreaTP/repro-FLINK-22262/Readme.md

  - Clone this project
- - change the values in `docker.sbt` to target a Docker registry/repo you and the cluster have access to
+ - change the values in `docker.sbt` to target a Docker registry/repo you and the cluster have access to (instead of the following steps you can simply run `./first-deploy.sh`)
  - run `sbt buildApp`
  - create "hello-world" namespace: `kubectl create ns hello-world`
  - run `./setup-example-rbac.sh`